ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-10-navigating-the-mlops-landscape.md

 weather?"
 Then he narrows down my choices into something palatable.
 What he just did is to:

-* Meet me where I am,
+* *Meet me where I am:* understand is my current situation
-* Identify what I *may* want,
+* *Identify what I may want:* assess my situation and bridge it to the menu
-* Recommend food based on my wants
+* *Recommend food based on my wants:* make an opinionated statement based on collected info

 The waiter helped me narrow-down my choices into two to three most relevant dishes.
 That's enough for me to choose what I'll eat, and be on my merry way.
 It's just a three-step process of cutting things down, but it eliminated my paralysis brought by having too many options.

-For the keen-eyed, you'll notice that each step maps onto each post of this series.
+For the keen-eyed, you'll notice that each step maps to each post of this series.
 Part One will describe the current state of most ML orgs today.
-Part Two will use that info to arrange the landscape in a more opinionated way.
+Part Two will use that info to bridge us into a more understandable landscape.
 Lastly, Part three will recommend strategies for adopting these tools.

 Hopefully, this series can be that waiter for the MLOps ecosystem.